Victor-Yao/MyTools/.NET/WCF Trace Log.md

 # enable WCF Trace log

-- Copy and paste below configuration to the WCF configuration file.
+- Copy and paste below configuration to the WCF configuration file of WCF client and WCF server.
 - Make sure the directory of value of initializeData is existed.
 The directory is **c:\logs** in the example.

 ***